 Feb 26 | 8:15 - 9:15 PM CST | Online

-Co-hosted by Indonesia CSOs Coalition for Economic Justice and IT for Change, this session will unpack how digital trade agreements—driven by Big Tech interests—are shaping global governance frameworks.
-We’ll critically examine their impact on economic justice, competition, and national policymaking in digital economies.
+Co-hosted by Indonesia CSOs Coalition for Economic Justice and IT for Change, this session unpacked how digital trade agreements—driven by Big Tech interests—are shaping global governance frameworks.
+It critically examined their impact on economic justice, competition, and national policymaking in digital economies.

 Learn more about the event here.